 To do so, IndoorAtlas has employed the compasses that are already housed within most smartphones.
 The firm's tool identifies magnetic field disturbances created by building floors and hallways to locate a person's smartphone.
 So far, IndoorAtlas has launched special mapping tools for app developers, who, after securing a building's floor plan, can use the tools to collect magnetic field information to create indoor location software.
 The video here demonstrates how IndoorAtlas works.

-525 clicks in 86 w
+Research: 567 clicks in 198 w

 Segment: Neutral, 18-55+

 Comparison Set: 30 similar articles, including: gps-enabled public transit apps, transit tour apps, and phone-manipulating tokens.

 GPS-Enabled Public Transit Apps